SwissDataScienceCenter/renku-graph/knowledge-graph/README.md

 **Sorting:**
 * `matchingScore` - to sort by match score
 * `name` - to sort by entity name - **default when no `query` parameter is given**
+* `dateModified` - to sort by entity modification date
 * `date` - to sort by entity creation date

 **NOTE:** the sorting has to be requested by giving the `sort` query parameter with the property name and sorting order (`asc` or `desc`).
 The default order is ascending so `sort`=`name` means the same as `sort`=`name:asc`.